Don’t walk into chronic back pain

 - Find shoes for your walking pattern — If your natural walking pattern is overpronated (your feet roll too far inward) or underpronated (your feet roll too far outward), you should wear supportive shoes that cater to your specific movements to prevent injury.

 With these tips in mind, you’ll have the knowledge to walk out on chronic lower back pain.
 If you’ve tried to find relief using some of the methods above, as well as other nonsurgical treatments for back pain, your feet may not be to blame.
-Contact Laser Spine Institute today to learn more about spine conditions that can cause chronic back pain and ask about your free MRI review.*
+Contact Laser Spine Institute today to learn more about spine conditions that can cause chronic back pain and ask about your no-cost MRI review.*